Learning Neural Networks by Neuron Pursuit: Gradient Flow Dynamics Near Saddle Points

-The conclusion that only the set of variables corresponding to the most dominant KKT points will remain nonzero is not always true and depends on conditions such as those stated in \Cref{2hm_gf} and \Cref{4hm_gf}.
+The conclusion that only the set of variables corresponding to the most dominant KKT points will remain nonzero is not always true and depends on conditions such as those stated in Lemma \ref{2hm_gf} and Lemma \ref{4hm_gf}.
 We make some remarks about those conditions.
-In \Cref{2hm_gf}, we assume that each KKT point $\rvw_i^*$ is a second-order KKT point.
+In Lemma \ref{2hm_gf}, we assume that each KKT point $\rvw_i^*$ is a second-order KKT point.
 This assumption is used to get a bound on $\|\rvw_i(t)\|$.
-This condition seems to be mild, since for many problems gradient descent avoids first-order stationary points \citep{lee1_esc_saddle,lee2_esc_saddle}.
-Next, along with \Cref{4hm_gf}, we require at least one of the initial weights to be sufficiently near the most dominant KKT point.
+This condition is perhaps not too strict, since for many problems gradient descent avoids first-order stationary points \citep{lee1_esc_saddle,lee2_esc_saddle}.
+Next, along with conditions in Lemma \ref{4hm_gf}, we require at least one of the initial weights to be sufficiently near the most dominant KKT point.
 Suppose the objective is a sum of few distinct homogeneous functions and their multiple copies, similar to ${\mathcal{N}}_{{\rvp},\mathcal{H}_1}(\rvw_z)$.
 Increasing the number of copies will imply that the same set of functions are being maximized with more number of independent initializations.
 This will increase the chances of at least one of the initial weights being sufficiently near the most dominant KKT point.
 Thus, over-parameterization can help in satisfying this additional condition.
 In summary, while the selection of variables based on dominant KKT points is not an absolute certainty, it appears to be quite likely as the conditions required for it does not seem to be overly restrictive in over-parameterized settings.